 - Half termly class ESafety Lesson

-- Biannual whole school audit by an external professional
+- Biannual Internet Safety Day by Paul Hay, an external professional

 - Celebrate ‘Safer Internet Day’

 - Keep parents informed about ESafety through school website, school newletters and emails.

 Along with ESafety lessons in Computing sessions, all children cover E-Safety as part of the school’s PSCHE Scheme – Life to the Full (Ten Ten).

 One of the Key barriers to parents keeping children safe on line is not knowing how!
 There is a wealth of information available to parents, teachers and young people to help keep themselves safe on-line.
 It is important for all parents to learn about how children use the internet so they can carry on the discussion with their own children at home.
 Please visit PCLS Training where you can find more detailed advice and help.